RedMission/DAGAN/README.md

 The omniglot classifier uses the [standard PyTorch DenseNet implementation](https://pytorch.org/hub/pytorch_vision_densenet/) with 4 blocks, each having 3 conv layers.
 The last layer of the classifier was concatenated with a 0/1 flag representing whether a given input was real or generated.
 This was followed by 2 dense layers before outputting the final classification probabilities.
 This was useful to allow the image features output from the last layer of the DenseNet to interact with the real/generated flag in order to produce more accurate predictions.

-## 6. Acknowledgements <a name="acknowledgements"></a>

-- As mentioned earlier, this work was adopted from [this paper](https://arxiv.org/abs/1711.04340) and [this repo](https://github.com/AntreasAntoniou/DAGAN) by A. Antoniou et al.

-- The omniglot dataset was originally sourced from [this github repo](https://github.com/brendenlake/omniglot/) by user [brendanlake](https://github.com/brendenlake).

-- The PyTorch Wasserstein GAN (WGAN) implementation in this repo was closely adopted from [this repo](https://github.com/EmilienDupont/wgan-gp) by user [EmilienDupont](https://github.com/EmilienDupont/).